GiovanniKaaijk/web-app-from-scratch-1920/README.md

 ## Description

 During this course I created a web app to discover recipes.
 The data I use comes from [Edamam](https://developer.edamam.com/).
-The user has the ability to search different recipes and see the detail pages.
+The user has the ability to search different recipes and check the detail pages.
+In this project, I only used vanilla Javascript.

 ## Actor Diagram
 <img width="1440" alt="actor-diagram_Tekengebied 1" src="https://user-images.githubusercontent.com/43671292/74516231-51488680-4f10-11ea-8d70-90b31d1133b8.png">